-This will solve the problems faced by learners with specific learning difficulties in the district by providing educational resources and materials to be used by the learners.
-The study came up with indings that would assist in providing teachers with the knowledge skills and understanding of earners with specific learning difficulties and how to solve them.
+This will solve the problems faced by learners with specific learning difficulties in the district by providing appropriate educational resources and materials to be used by the learners.
+The study came up with findings that would assist in providing teachers with the knowledge skills and understanding of learners with specific learning difficulties and how to solve them.

-t will create good relationship between the learners themselves and teachers and make them have a positive change of attitudes towards learners with specific learning difficulties, by so loing learners with specific learning difficulties will develop high self esteem and feel accepted and loved and part and parcel of the society.
+It will create good relationship between the learners themselves and teachers and make them have a positive change of attitudes towards learners with specific learning difficulties, by so doing learners with specific learning difficulties will develop high self esteem and feel accepted and loved and part and parcel of the society.

-The Kenya Institute of Special Education (KISE) will make appropriate educational resources for teaching English language, modify the curriculum and examinations to suit the needs of learners with specific learning difficulties.
+The Kenya institute of education (KIE) will make appropriate educational resources for teaching English language; modify the curriculum and examinations to suit the needs of learners with specific learning difficulties.

 The government will also use the results to train more teachers in special needs education (SNE) to be able to handle learners with specific learning difficulties.
-Finally the study suggested various teaching methods appropriate for teaching English language to learners with specific difficulties.
+Finally the study suggested various teaching methods appropriate for teaching English language to learners with specific learning difficulties.